thnkwww/getIP/README.md

 # getIP
 REM Get and store your external IP

-REM Add a timer to keep track
+REM Add a timer to keep track over an extended period of time

+REM Store output in a database

 @echo off